Duke of Earl: Cover versions

-The Pearlettes, a girl group, released a cover version of the song (as "Duchess of Earl") in 1962, reaching number 96 on the Billboard chart.
-Bobbie Smith and the Dream Girls also released an "answer song" titled "Duchess of Earl" in early 1962; however, the two songs are different in music and lyrics.
+The Pearlettes, a girl group, released a cover of the song (as "Duchess of Earl") in 1962, reaching No. 96 on the Billboard chart.
+In early 1962, an answer song to Chandler's hit, by Bobbie Smith and the Dream Girls, was also titled "Duchess of Earl".
+Despite having the same title, the two songs have different music and lyrics.

-A rocksteady cover by Alton Ellis with Tommy McCook and The Supersonics Band was released in 1967 in Jamaica by Treasure Isle Records.

-Another cover was recorded by the UK-based doo-wop outfit Darts in 1979.
-It reached number 6 in the UK Singles Chart.
+Another cover was recorded by the UK doo-wop outfit Darts in 1979.
+It reached No. 6 in the UK Singles Chart.

-In 1986, New Edition recorded the album Under the Blue Moon, an album of doo-wop covers, which included the song Duke of Earl.

-In 1988, Australian harmony group "Dukes of Earlwood featuring Armondo Hurley" reached number 12 on the Australian charts with a cover of "Duke of Earl".
-The success of the song came after the popularity of a TV commercial for Decoré Shampoo which used an adaptation of "Duke of Earl" as its jingle.
+In 1988, an Australian harmony group dubbed 'Dukes of Earlwood featuring Armondo Hurley' reached No. 12 in Australia with their cover of the song.
+This version's success followed the popularity of a TV commercial for Decoré Shampoo which featured an adaptation of "Duke of Earl" as its jingle.

-The Cypress Hill song "Hand on the Pump" from their eponymous 1991 album features the first words of the song ("Duke of..." looped) as a vocal sample throughout the whole song.
+In 1991, John Goodman recorded a version for the credits to his film, King Ralph.

+Frank Black also recorded a cover version of the song, which was featured on a four-song CD released by the Hello CD of the Month Club in November 1993.